esl/MongooseIM/doc/advanced-configuration/general.md

 ## `general.mongooseimctl_access_commands`
 * **Scope:** local
 * **Syntax:** TOML table, whose **keys** are the names of the access rules defined in the [`access`](access.md) config section and **values** specify allowed administration commands.
 Each value is a table with the following nested options:
-    * `commands`: mandatory, a list of strings representing the allowed commands, or the string `"all"`
+    * `commands`: optional, a list of strings representing the allowed commands.
+When not specified, all commands are allowed.
-    * `argument_restrictions`: optional, a table whose keys are the argument names and the values are strings representing the allowed values
+    * `argument_restrictions`: optional, a table whose keys are the argument names and the values are strings representing the allowed values.
+When not specified, there are no restrictions.
 * **Default:** not set

 By default all admin operations are permitted with the `mongooseimctl` command without authentication.
 You can change that by setting this option for a specific access rule.
 When the rule returns the value `"allow"`, the user is permitted to use the specified commands with the optional restrictions.